 Yes, Texas is an at-will state.
-At-will employment suggests that an employer and employee have equally bargained for the exchange of labor (from the employee) and payment (from the employer) and freely engage in that transaction without the existence of an employment contract.
-This means that an employer may fire an employee for cause (the employee did something wrong) or no cause at all.
-It is a strange legal fiction, since employees rarely are on an equal playing field as the employer to bargain for the terms of employment.
-Instead, employees are generally subject to all the terms decided by the employer with a single option to reject those terms – quit.
-However, it is the state of the law, as seemingly absurd as it may be.
+At-will employment suggests that an employer and employee have equally bargained for the exchange of labor (from the employee) and payment of wages (from the employer) and freely engage in that transaction without the existence of an employment contract.
+This means that an employer may fire an employee for cause or no cause at all.
+The at-will relationship has a lot to do with what an employment lawyer can do for a client who is wrongfully terminated because it limits the types of claims available under Texas law for wrongful termination.

 Second, a collective bargaining agreement may govern the employment relationship.
 This normally occurs through a formal union that has bargained on behalf of the employees to establish specific terms of employment.
 A collective bargaining agreement is a contract, and is governed by contract law to an extent, but it is specifically covered by the National Labor Relations Act, which protects the right of employees to unionize and work under a collective bargaining agreement.
 A collective bargaining agreement also destroys the at-will employment status because the employees and employer agree to work under the terms of the collective bargaining agreement.
 If you believe you have a claim under a CBA then you should speak with a labor law attorney about your situation.
 Often CBAs include provisions for arbitration to resolve disputes under the CBA so you may need to speak with arbitration lawyers in Fort Worth and Dallas, Texas.